-Even though I've been an adoptive parent for four years, attachment styles in children still confuse me.
-It's a complicated area of psychology for sure - but in case we weren't perplexed enough, it turns out that different professionals use different words for each attachment style too!
-As if our … [Read more...] about THE FOUR TYPES OF ATTACHMENT STYLES EXPLAINED (A NO-FUSS GUIDE BY AN ADOPTER)
+Even though I've been an adoptive parent for several years, the various different types of attachment styles in children still confuse me.
+It's a complicated area of psychology for sure - but in case we weren't perplexed enough, it turns out that different professionals use different words for … [Read more...] about THE FOUR TYPES OF ATTACHMENT STYLES EXPLAINED

 There was a particularly poignant moment of our adoption preparation training which I remember for its tear-jerking tenderness.
 Let me back-track a little, for those of you who haven't had the pleasure of attending adoption training.
 In the UK it lasts for four days, and appears to have been … [Read more...] about DO YOU HAVE TO TELL A CHILD THEY ARE ADOPTED?

-When we think of the reasons children are adopted, I'm guessing most of us think of abuse and neglect.
-We know that there are homes where children's needs are not met, where parents are not able to make the changes they need to in order to provide for their children, and/or where abusive … [Read more...] about WHY ADOPTED CHILDREN SUFFER – EVEN IF THEY’VE BEEN IN CARE SINCE BIRTH
+When we ask ourselves what are the negative effects of adoption, I'm guessing most of us think of abuse and neglect.
+We know that there are homes where children's needs are not met, where parents are not able to make the changes they need to in order to provide for their children, and/or where … [Read more...] about HOW ADOPTION AFFECTS CHILD DEVELOPMENT (EVEN IF THEY’VE BEEN IN CARE FROM BIRTH)

 Last year, I wrote an article for Home for Good on how our churches can support single adopters and foster carers.
 It was generally well-received, but one commenter asked - and I'm pleased he did - whether adoption was something we should be encouraging for the single brothers and sisters in our … [Read more...] about SHOULD SINGLE CHRISTIANS ADOPT?